zovathio/GeFace/README.md

-**It could be, that you have to change the paths in the whole project**
+**It could be, that you have to change the paths in the whole project** In the notebooks you can find more descriptions about the processes.

 The notebooks folder contains the jupyter notebooks.
 For the preprocessing the database you have to run **preprocess_step\[0:2\].ipynb** notebooks.